kai-tub/ben-docs/docs/index.md

 ---
 ```

-Specifically, by providing the following reference, we try to accomplish several goals:
+Specifically, by providing the following reference, our goals are to:

 - Provide interested users a high-level overview of the {{ ben }} dataset
   - Where does the data come from?